nodecheck/monitoring-scripts/README.md

 chmod +x /usr/local/bin/checkinfo.sh
 ```

+Generate your API key by going to https://nodecheck.io and click My Profile --> Preferences.
+Part way down is "API access token".
+Click the button below to generate an API key.
+Each click will generate a new key, so if you think your key has been compromised, it's possible to generate a new one, and copy the key and paste into the monitoring script.

 Edit and provide the following information for the script to run - edit the appropriate values within the script:

 ```